"By gill of fish and shark's tough hide... By wave, by foam... now, sea... Divide!" -- Felix Faust

 He also visited the ruins of Ur and Lagash in Chaldea, famous for magicians.
 He even unearthed a copy of the Necronomicon, the book of black magic written by mad Arab Abdul Alhazred.
 He studied ancient parchments and the clay tablets of long dead sorcerers, all in preparation for a single moment - when he would speak the incantation that would summon to him the three ancient demons known as Abnegazar, Rath and Ghast, supremely powerful beings who had been imprisoned beneath the Earth for billions of years by the mysterious Timeless Ones.

 Faust hoped to force the three demons to reveal to him the secrets of their supernatural powers.
-Unfortunately for Faust, certain mystic objects were required to truly free the three demons from their spell; the red jar of Calythos, the green belt of Ulthool, and the silver wheel of Nyorlath.
+Unfortunately for Faust, certain mystic objects were required to truly free the three demons from their spell; the red jar of Calythos, the green bell of Ulthool, and the silver wheel of Nyorlath.
 These objects had been hidden by the Timeless Ones where no ordinary mortal would ever locate them.

 With the demon's aid, Faust took mystic control of the members of the Justice League of America and used them to recover the three talisman for him.
 But the JLA managed to defeat Faust before he could use the belt, jar and wheel to make himself the most powerful sorcerer in the universe.